Lab 6: Object-Oriented Programming

 It is time for you to enter a world of adventure!
 First, you need to create

-.
-Take a look at the Player
+yourself as a Player object in data.py.
+Take a look at the Player class in

-object at the bottom of data.py
+classes.py and create a Player object at the bottom of data.py.

-constructor takes two arguments:
+The Player constructor takes two arguments:

-should be your preferred name (as a string)- the starting
+nameshould be your preferred name (as a string)- the starting

 place

-should start at sather_gate
+Your Player should start at sather_gate.

 # Player: